 It will also be assessed on:

-- technical advice given by the Department of Lands, Planning and the Environment about design, planning, construction and reasonable costs to maintain and operate the facility
+- technical advice given by the Department of Infrastructure, Planning and Logistics about design, planning, construction and reasonable costs to maintain and operate the facility

 - your ability to maintain the upgrade

 - community benefits